-The Committee obtains input from various members of management when making executive compensation decisions.
-The CEO makes recommendations to the Committee with respect to all of the elements of compensation to be offered to each of the other NEOs.
-Recommendations are developed in consultation with the Chief Human Resources Officer and the Committee's compensation consultant, and are considered with relevant Market data.
-The Committee then determines and approves the final compensation elements and amounts to be provided to the Company's NEOs.
-The CEO does not make any recommendations regarding his own compensation.
+The Committee obtained input from various members of management when making executive compensation decisions.
+The CEO made recommendations to the Committee with respect to all of the elements of compensation for each of the other NEOs.
+The CEO's recommendations on NEO pay were developed in consultation with the Chief Human Resources Officer and the Committee's compensation consultant, and were considered with Market data.
+The Committee determined and approved the final compensation elements and amounts to be provided to the Company's NEOs.
+The CEO did not make any recommendations regarding his own compensation.

-The independent members of the Board (rather than the Committee) have direct responsibility for approving CEO compensation.
-The Committee reviews and recommends proposed changes to CEO compensation to the independent members of the Board for approval.
+All independent members of the Board (rather than the Committee) have responsibility for approving CEO compensation.
+The Committee reviewed and recommended proposed changes to CEO compensation to the independent members of the Board for approval.